Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 The Fletcher Candidate Brief.

 I don't send resumes.
 Every candidate submission includes a plain-English write-up: production metrics or technical depth, leadership indicators, compensation context, and a direct recommendation.
-You know exactly who you're meeting — and why — before the first call.
+See a sample below.

 04

-I take on fewer searches than most because I work them harder.
-When I commit to a search, it gets completed — with the same urgency and quality on week six as week one.
-No searches deprioritized, no clients left wondering where things stand.
+I take on fewer searches than most because I finish them.
+When I commit to a search, it gets completed with the same urgency and quality on week six as week one.

 The Process